Mammad Yaqubov

-Mammad Hagverdi Yaqubov (Məmməd Haqverdi oğlu Yaqubov) is an Azerbaijani scientist, doctor of physico and a mathematical sciences professor.
+Mammad Hagverdi Yaqubov (Məmməd Haqverdi oğlu Yaqubov) is an Azerbaijani scientist and professor, Doctor of Physical and Mathematical Sciences.

-Mammad Hagverdi Yaqubov was born on February 2, 1941, in the village of Mils Julfa region of Nakhchivan Autonomous Republic.
-In 1957 he graduated high school #1 in Nakhchivan.
-In 1962 he graduated from the Mechanics and Mathematics Faculty of Baku State University.
-Since 1965 he has been working at the university.
+Mammad Hagverdi Yaqubov was born on February 2, 1941, in the village of Mils, Julfa region of the Nakhchivan Autonomous Republic.
+In 1962, he graduated from the Faculty of Mechanics and Mathematics at Baku State University.
+Since 1965, he has been working at Baku State University.

-In 1966 he defended his thesis "the continuation and stability of a class of integro-differential equations" on the physical and mathematical sciences.
-In 1992, Doctor of Physical and Mathematical Sciences, defended his thesis on "optimal sliding regimes in systems with distributed parameters and necessary conditions for optimality".
+In 1966, he defended his Candidate of Science thesis, entitled "The Continuation and Stability of a Class of Integro-Differential Equations", in Physical and Mathematical Sciences.
+In 1992, he defended his doctoral dissertation and was awarded the degree of Doctor of Physical and Mathematical Sciences for his work entitled "Optimal Sliding Regimes in Systems with Distributed Parameters and Necessary Conditions for Optimality".

-Since 1996, Yaqubov has been the Head of the Department of mathematical methods of control theory of Mechanics and Mathematics Faculty of Baku State University.
+Since 1996, Yaqubov has been the Head of the Department of Mathematical Methods of Control Theory at the Faculty of Mechanics and Mathematics of Baku State University.